mkazhdan/PoissonRecon/README.md

 </dt><dd> This string is the name of the file from which the tree and implicit functions coefficients are to be read.

 </dd><dt>[<b>--grid</b> &lt;<i>output value grid</i>&gt;]
-</dt><dd> This string is the name of the file to which the sampling of the implicit along a regular voxel grid will be written.<BR>
+</dt><dd> This string is the name of the file to which the sampling of the implicit along a regular grid will be written.<BR>
 The file is written out in binary, with the first 4 bytes corresponding to the (integer) sampling resolution, <i>R</i>, and the next 4 x <I>R</I>^<i>D</i> bytes corresponding to the (single precision) floating point values of the implicit function.
 (Here, <i>D</I> is the dimension.)